ALT Liver Test - Alanine Aminotransferase (SGPT Test)

 Why take an ALT Test?

 ALT blood tests are often part of liver function testing.
-The main reason to take an ALT test is if you or your doctor identify symptoms of liver damage or failure.
-It can also be taken to monitor the progression of liver diseases, to assess current damage, or to evaluate the effectiveness of treatment.
+The main reason to take an ALT test is if you or your doctor identify signs of liver damage or failure.
+It can also be taken to monitor the progression of liver diseases or to evaluate the effectiveness of treatment.

 Signs of Liver Damage or Failure